Your First 7 Days on The Clear Edge: Where to Start and What to Build First

 (These numbers come from audits, coaching calls, and ongoing operator tracking.
 I use ~200 hours/month as the standard capacity baseline for all examples.)

 You don’t need perfect infrastructure.
-You need a working infrastructure.
+You need infrastructure that actually works inside your current 200-hour month.

-The difference between $77K stuck and $130K+ scaling isn’t complete systems—it’s foundational systems that work.
+The difference between $77K stuck and $119K scaling isn’t complete systems — it’s foundational systems that work.

 Across 60 founders I’ve worked with: